alwayshungryleh/digifiv_api_interview/README.md

 -Run postman remove3randominventory
 -It should remove 3 random item and then return a json containing the balance of each items.

+-Used lockforupdate to avoid concurrency issue for requirement #1